brownpanthera/wcTool/README.md

 ccwc -w <file>

-Here's an example of how to use ccwc-tool to count words, lines, and bytes in a file:
+Example of how to use ccwc-tool to count words, lines, and bytes in a file:

 ccwc <file>

 Help
 To view the help message and list of available options, use the -help option: